timothyas/xesn/docs/methods.rst

 and these chunks are denoted by the black lines across the domain in the figure above.
-Under the hood, :class:`xesn.LazyESN` assigns a local network to each chunk, where a single dask worker handles all the computations on each chunk.
+Under the hood, :class:`xesn.LazyESN` assigns a local network to each chunk, where each chunk becomes a separate dask task.
 Note that unlike :class:`xesn.ESN`, :class:`xesn.LazyESN` does not have ``n_input`` and ``n_output`` parameters, but these are instead inferred from the multi-dimensional chunksize, given by ``esn_chunks``.